UniversalDependencies/UD_Bulgarian-BTB/README.md

 and chunk level.
 Then, the full syntactic analysis were perfomed manually by trained annotators.

-The BTB-UD contains in its first release 9 405 sentences which exclude ellipses and some rare phenomena.
+The BTB-UD contains in its second release 11 138 sentences which exclude ellipses and some rare phenomena.
 The conversion was done semi-automatically, with the application of set of rules and constraints for result consistency.